Minequest/Core-Bukkit/README.markdown

 See the included _LICENSE.txt_ for details.

 <h3>Team</h3>
-MineQuest is developed by Ltan, JMonk, Echobob, TheWaffleGod, and Robxu9.
+MineQuest is developed by Ltan, JMonk, Echobob, cloned, TheWaffleGod, and Robxu9.

 <h3>Source</h3>
 MineQuest uses Maven to manage and build its source.
 To checkout and build this project, use Maven.